tundet/dao-of-code-backend/README.md

 * /users - Get all users.
 * /users/{id/username} - Get all data of a user.
 * /users/{id/username}/media - Get all media of a user.
+* /users/{id/username}/groups - Get all groups of a user.

 **POST:**